The hardness or softness of water can affect the skin so much that some people find their eczema only flares up in certain towns in the UK!

 - Reduce how much shampoo, soap and body wash you use

-- Switch to alternatives (whether washing detergent or toiletries) for sensitive skin
+- Switch to unperfumed alternatives (whether washing detergent or toiletries), made especially for sensitive skin

 - Soak and Seal: moisturise all over immediately after bathing, every time

-- If your face is really suffering, use bottled water to wash with
+- Swap your water: if your face is really suffering, use bottled water to wash with